Best Camera for Kids to Encourage Early Learning

 Weight: 7.7 ounces (218 grams)

-Another great camera for kids from VTech is the Kidizoom Camera Pix, an update to the incredibly popular Kidizoom Camera Connect.
-It’s actually quite similar to the aforementioned ‘Duo’ camera, but lacks certain features, indicating that it’s aimed to a slightly younger child, which in turn makes the price slightly more affordable.
+Another great camera for kids by VTech is the Kidizoom Camera Pix, an update to the incredibly popular Kidizoom Camera Connect.
+It’s quite similar to the aforementioned ‘Duo’ camera, but lacks certain features, indicating that it’s aimed at a slightly younger child, which in turn makes the price slightly more affordable.

-The two viewfinders allow children to experiment with finding their ‘strong’ eye, and button placement is sensible and convenient for little fingers with short reach.
+The two viewfinders allow children to experiment with finding their ‘strong’ eye, and button placement is sensible and convenient for little fingers.
 Photos can also be taken using the LCD screen rather than using the viewfinders.

-The Vtech Kidizoom Camera Pix features 4 built in games for when your child wants a break from photography, offering photo collage templates, 35 fun photo effects and 4 creative apps which are sure to keep little ones entertained.
+The Vtech Kidizoom Camera Pix features 4 built-in games for when your kids want a break from photography, offering photo collage templates, 35 fun photo effects and 4 creative apps which are sure to keep little ones entertained.

 Another fun addition is the selfie-mode which automatically detects your child’s face, helping to take the perfect selfie.

-As with the aforementioned ‘Duo’ camera, the Vtech Kidizoom Camera Pix also has a handy auto-off feature which will help prolong the life of the 4AA batteries.
-Incidentally, the batteries are stored in the handles of the camera beneath tamper-proof screws, ensuring safety for your children.
+As with the ‘Duo’, the Vtech Kidizoom Camera Pix also has a handy auto-off feature that will help prolong battery life.
+Incidentally, the 4AA batteries are stored in the handles of the camera beneath tamper-proof screws, ensuring safety for your children.

-By removing certain functions such as an in-built flash, Vtech is able to reduce the price of the Kidizoom Camera Pix, positioning it to appeal more to parents of slightly younger children.
-As a first camera, I still think it’s a good choice that definitely won’t break the piggy bank :-)
+By removing certain functions such as an in-built flash, Vtech is able to reduce the price of the Kidizoom Camera Pix, positioning it to appeal more to parents of slightly younger kids.
+As a very first, entry-level camera, I still think it’s a good choice that’s super easy to use and definitely won’t break the piggy bank :-)

 Recommended Age: 36 months – 7 years